FirelyTeam/firely-docs/vonk/facade/facade.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 In this setup you:

 - create a new ASP.NET Core Web Application
 - include Vonk NuGet packages
-- setup the neccessary Vonk services (usually a subset of the services that Vonk FHIR Server uses)
+- setup the necessary Vonk services (usually a subset of the services that Vonk FHIR Server uses)
 - implement your own repository

 This also allows you to include the Vonk components into a web application of your own that may offer more interfaces than just the FHIR RESTful API.